swethaiyerPM/microsoft-graph-docs/api-reference/beta/resources/transcript.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 The **Transcript** resource represents the metadata of a transcript of a [media item].

+Teams meetings and events can not just be recorded, but also automatically transcribed.
+These transcripts can be used for many things.
+Perhaps most importantly:

+* As subtitles or captions during playback of the recording, making it significantly more accessible to a wider range of audience.
+* To make the recording searchable -- both in the sense of a user looking for a specific point in the video, and in the sense of a user looking for a specific video where they know a certain phrase is spoken.

+In the larger ecosystem, Teams meetings are far from the only video type that may have an associated transcript, subtitle, or caption.
+In fact, just about any video may have a subtitle track that could be used for the above scenarios.
+It is also plausible that transcription could be added to other media types, such as audio recordings, in the future.

+We believe the customers may see additional benefit if the APIs to interact with these transcripts are public.
+It would, for example, allow them to automate tasks such as uploading transcripts of videos/meetings/recordings from other sources than Teams.

-This is often associated with a meeting recording or another kind of video.
-This metadata has the following shape:
+Transcript metadata has the following shape:

 [media item]: ./media.md